Big corporates back crypto 'plumbing' despite currency caution

 “There are two dynamics at play,” he said.
 “We can get something up and running and achieve cost savings, and also look longer term at ways of deploying the technology in more transformative ways.”

 Recent examples include a $20 million investment involving the London Stock Exchange and Banco Santander in a London startup whose platform can be used to issue debt on blockchain, the technology that underpins most digital coins.
-Graphic: Corporate bets on crypto and blockchain soar png, click tmsnrt.rs/2XcNzmw

 The investments span startups from makers of cryptocurrency mining gear and exchanges, the PitchBook data to April 8 shows.